 Temporary TA Orientation Housing

-By the start of the orientation, you should be established in your permanent housing.
+By the start of the orientation, you should be established in your housing unit for the year.
 Should you need temporary housing during the TA orientation, please complete the ITA Housing Request.
-The TA Program will pay for your temporary housing at Booth Hall on August 10 and August 11 only.
+The TA Program will pay for your temporary housing at Shaw Hall on August 10 and August 11 only.
 Housing DURING the orientation will be at your own expense.
-The room fee is approximately $54.65 per night.
+The room fee is estimated at $47.00 per night plus a one time $12.55 linen charge.
+If you need new linens you will be charged an additional $12.55 each time you request them.
+These fees may change.

-Please check out of Booth Hall once you have obtained permanent housing and give your new address information to your department (including your name, new address, phone, and move-in date).
+Please check out of Shaw Hall once you have obtained housing for the year and give your new address information to your department.

 The TA Orientation Program